Frequently asked questions

 Wether you have been to Oddities expos and conventions, or you`re completely new to this world, there are sadly sellers who source un-ethically.

-If a seller carries bats, they are virtually never ethically sourced; either they are misinformed, or lying about how they attained these specimens.
-Bats are vital the the environment, acting as pollinators, pest control (mosquitoes, the bane of my existence) and studies of them have lead to human advancement in both the technology and health industries.
+If a seller carries bats, they are rarely ethically sourced; either they are misinformed, or lying about how they attained these specimens.
+Bats are vital the the environment (a keystone species), acting as pollinators, pest control (mosquitoes, the bane of my existence) and studies of them have lead to human advancement in both the technology and health industries.
 We need them, and there are unfortunately poachers who steal them away to be sold to collectors.
-You will never find bats being sold or carried by me, ever.
+You will never find bats being sold or carried by us, ever.

 Often times, you can also find cat skulls, baby ducks and "pre-articulated" lizards, snakes and frogs.
 They are mass culled, often improperly "cleaned" and lived in terrible conditions all for people to make a quick buck in the oddities industry.